Located under the manage menu, the identity menu allows configuration of several different parameters that customize the unit to be uniquely yours.

 pearl | 1.0 0.7 0.8 | 255 178 204 | #FFB2CC |

-The unit's color can also be adjusted with the color command, which additionally features color save and color restore to allow for contextual lighting presets to temporarily override the unit's permanent illumination settings.
+The unit's colors can also be adjusted with the color command, which additionally features color save and color restore to allow for contextual lighting presets to temporarily override the unit's permanent illumination settings.
 The menu-based configuration always performs color save.

 Authority